scrawlon/scrawlon.github.io/_drafts/2015-09-21-add-more-social-media-options-to-wordpress-divi-theme.md

     </ul>

 Here we have an array of social networks and their associated Font Awesome icons.
 We loop through that array and add a new list item for any social site that are activated in the Divi epanel.

-That's
+That's it.
+If you activate GitHub or LinkedIn now, their icons will appear in you WordPress site's header or footer (depending on your settings).

  [1]: http://www.elegantthemes.com/gallery/divi/
  [2]: https://codex.wordpress.org/Pluggable_Functions